 As you choose and put business process analysis techniques to use, you’ll engage in:

-- Identifying your process for analysis
+• Identifying your process for analysis

-- Gathering intel on the process
+• Gathering intel on the process

-- Analyzing the process “as-is”
+• Analyzing the process “as-is”

-- Developing the improved process “to-be”
+• Developing the improved process “to-be”

 Beginning with your information gathering, you’ll be examining and refining what fuels and shapes the process in question.
 The four components of any business process are inputs, guides, outputs, and enablers — creating the acronym “IGOE.”

-Inputs enter the process to produce results, or outputs.
+Inputs enter the process to produce results or outputs.
 Resources known as enablers — tools, systems, human staff, and various assets, as well as the facilities that house them — are used to perform the process.
 Guides like policies and knowledge from experience decide when, why, and how the process plays out.

 To collect and unpack these components, you might discuss the process with stakeholders like frontline employees.
-Along with interviews and other intel sessions, observation is another info collection and analysis method we’ll be exploring shortly.
+Along with interviews and other intel sessions, observation is another information collection and analysis method we’ll be exploring shortly.

 1. Gap Analysis